 Flower arrangement, shape, and size

-5 white petal flowers arranged in small corymbs (clusters)
+White, five-petaled flowers arranged in small corymbs (clusters).

 Fruit, cone, nut, and seed descriptions